jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-Open questions would be: *"Describe how you started your work today"* or *"Why did you copy that page?"*
+Open questions would be: *»Describe how you started your work today«* or *»Why did you copy that page?«*

 </div>